 Thus, it is essential to know local resistance patterns for initial therapy (and ultimately, to know actual drug susceptibility).

 Treatment of toxin-mediated staphylococcal disease (the most serious of which is toxic shock syndrome Treatment Toxic shock syndrome is caused by staphylococcal or streptococcal exotoxins.
 Manifestations include high fever, hypotension, diffuse erythematous rash, and multiple organ dysfunction, which... read more ) involves decontamination of the toxin-producing area (exploration of surgical wounds, irrigation, debridement), intensive support (including IV fluids, vasopressors, and respiratory assistance), electrolyte balancing, and antimicrobials.
-In vitro evidence supports use of a combination of beta-lactamase–resistant, antistaphylococcal antimicrobial agent IV (eg, nafcillin, oxacillin, vancomycin) plus a protein synthesis inhibitor (eg, clindamycin 900 mg IV every 8 hours, linezolid 600 mg IV every 12 hours).
+In vitro evidence supports use of a combination of beta-lactamase–resistant, antistaphylococcal antimicrobial agent IV (eg, nafcillin, oxacillin, vancomycin) plus a protein synthesis inhibitor (eg, clindamycin, linezolid).
 IV immune globulin has been beneficial in severe cases.

-Many staphylococcal strains produce penicillinase, an enzyme that inactivates several beta-lactam antibiotics; these strains are resistant to penicillin G, ampicillin, amoxicillin, and antipseudomonal penicillins.
+Many staphylococcal strains produce penicillinase, an enzyme that inactivates several beta-lactam antibiotics; these strains are resistant to penicillin G, ampicillin, amoxicillin, and antipseudomonal penicillins (eg, piperacillin).

-Community-acquired strains are often susceptible to penicillinase-resistant penicillins (eg, methicillin, oxacillin, nafcillin, cloxacillin, dicloxacillin), cephalosporins, carbapenems (eg, imipenem, meropenem, ertapenem, doripenem), tetracyclines, macrolides, fluoroquinolones, trimethoprim/sulfamethoxazole (TMP/SMX), gentamicin, vancomycin, and teicoplanin.
+Community-acquired strains are often susceptible to penicillinase-resistant penicillins (eg, methicillin, oxacillin, nafcillin, cloxacillin, dicloxacillin), cephalosporins, carbapenems (eg, imipenem, meropenem, ertapenem), tetracyclines, macrolides, fluoroquinolones, trimethoprim/sulfamethoxazole (TMP/SMX), gentamicin, vancomycin, and teicoplanin.

-Vancomycin-resistant S. aureus (VRSA; MIC ≥ 16 mcg/mL) and vancomycin-intermediate-susceptible S. aureus (VISA; MIC 4 to 8 mcg/mL) strains have appeared in the US.
+Vancomycin-resistant S. aureus (VRSA; MIC ≥ 16 mcg/mL) and vancomycin-intermediate–susceptible S. aureus (VISA; MIC 4 to 8 mcg/mL) strains have appeared in the United States.
 These organisms require linezolid, tedizolid, quinupristin/dalfopristin, daptomycin, TMP/SMX, delafloxacin, oritavancin, or ceftaroline.
 Dalbavancin and telavancin are active against VISA but have little activity against VRSA.
+Oritavancin is active against both VISA and VRSA.

-Because incidence of MRSA has increased, initial empiric treatment for serious staphylococcal infections (particularly those that occur in a health care setting) should include a drug with reliable activity against MRSA.
-Thus, appropriate drugs include the following:
+Because incidence of MRSA has increased, initial empiric treatment for serious staphylococcal infections (particularly those that occur in a health care setting) should include an antibiotic with reliable activity against MRSA.
+Thus, appropriate antibiotics include the following:

 For proven or suspected bloodstream infections, vancomycin or daptomycin